-1. A pregnant female radiologic technology student may voluntarily disclose her pregnancy to the Clinical Coordinator in writing if she so chooses.

-- Female student radiographers who become pregnant at any time during their 2-year tenure in the Radiologic Technology Program will be counseled and advised of their rights if pregnancy has been declared. - 2.
+- 1. A pregnant female radiologic technology student may voluntarily disclose her pregnancy to the Clinical Coordinator in writing if she so chooses. - Female student radiographers who become pregnant at any time during their 2-year tenure in the Radiologic Technology Program will be counseled and advised of their rights if pregnancy has been declared. - 2.
 A pregnant student radiographer reserves the right to remain in the program unless it can be determined that unsafe radiation levels are likely to be exceeded. - 3.
 The choice to remain in the program or to be temporarily disenrolled is ultimately up to the student in question. - 4.
 The pregnant student radiographer will be required to sign a statement of understanding regarding the risks involved should she choose to remain in the program.
-Student must provide a medical release in order to continue clinical eduaction. - 5.
+Student must provide a medical release in order to continue clinical education. - 5.
 If the pregnant student radiographer chooses to remain in the program, she will be required to continue to practice all radiation safety and protection techniques.
 Additionally, she will be required to wear a second radiation detection monitor at the abdomen level beneath the lead apron.
-The exposure will be recorded as "abdomen dose" and will be monitored monthly for the entire gestation.
+The exposure will be recorded as "abdomen dose" and will be monitored monthly for the entire gestation. - 6.
+The student also has the option to withdraw their declaration of pregnancy.
+Withdrawal of declaration of pregnancy must be done in writing.